How do you guarantee public space in an increasingly divided world?

 Human Power Plant is an artistic research project into a human powered society.
 Every project starts with a site specific human power scenario.
 The scenario is the basis for prototyping human power plants to engage the community.
 The first scenario was a student housing building on the University Campus of Utrecht.
 The second scenario was a dredging colony projected in the former peet mining wetlands in Friesland.
 The third scenario is the House of the Future in the densely populated residential area Bospolder Tussendijken in Rotterdam.

 For the second scenario, the Human Power Plant headed to Friesland.
 The debate on energy transition mainly focuses on domestic energy consumption and transport.
 Industry and infrastructure are hardly discussed.
 In Drachten, we therefore put the dredging industry under the magnifying glass.
 For centuries, the Netherlands was dredged by hand.
 Today, this essential maintenance of the landscape is entirely dependent on fossil fuels.
-The Friesian landschape was excavated by hand for the peet mining.
-This handmade landscape is still in tact and can be the blue print for the Netherlands for a human powered dredging system.
+The Friesian landscape was excavated by hand for peat mining.
+This handmade landscape is still intact and can be the blueprint for the Netherlands for a human powered dredging system.

-Bospolder-Tussendijken was once built for dockworkers in the Rotterdam harbor.
-The neighborhood is largely comprised of social housing and has been selected as one of the testing grounds for the energy transition: All households will be connected to a heat grid in the harbor.
-This system requires a huge investment in infrastructure and wil stay dependent on the heat supply of the industry.
-The Human Power Plant developed a scenario for the neighborhood in which energy production relies entirely on locally available resources: manpower and biomass, supplemented by wind and solar power when weather conditions are favorable.
+Bospolder-Tussendijken was once built for dockworkers in the Rotterdam harbour.
+The neighbourhood consists largely of social housing and has been selected as one of the testing grounds for the energy transition: all households will be connected to a heat grid in the harbour.
+This system requires a huge investment in infrastructure and will stay dependent on the heat supply of the industry.
+The Human Power Plant developed a scenario for the neighbourhood in which energy production relies entirely on locally available resources: manpower and biomass, supplemented by wind and solar power when weather conditions are favourable.

-ScenarioIn the climate-neutral BoTu, all household tasks are organized communally.
-Neighborhood squares have become commons, equipped with public kitchens, canteens, bathhouses, washrooms and toilets.
+ScenarioIn the climate-neutral BoTu, all household tasks are organised communally.
+Neighbourhood squares have become commons, equipped with public kitchens, canteens, bathhouses, washrooms and toilets.
 All common facilities are under collective management.
 Residents have a few days of energy statute labour and thus work only half of the week in the regular economy.
-Yet the residents purchasing power has increased because they do not pay for the neighborhood facilities.
-Food and firewood are produced within the neighborhood, minimizing the need to import.
+Yet the residents’ purchasing power has increased because they do not pay for the neighbourhood facilities.
+Food and firewood are produced within the neighbourhood, minimising the need to import.
 Energy consumption has fallen radically, but well-being has increased just as spectacularly.

-PrototypeThe House of the Future: BoTu on Human Power is a workshop for residents, artists and professionals to prepare for the energy transition on human power; The most sustainable energy source available.
-Two or three times a year we organize an Energy Agora: a mini-festival around the energy needs in everyday life such as cooking, heating, washing, dressing.
+PrototypeThe House of the Future: BoTu on Human Power is a workshop for residents, artists and professionals to prepare for the energy transition to human power; the most sustainable energy source available.
+Two or three times a year, we organise an Energy Agora: a mini-festival around the energy needs in everyday life such as for cooking, heating, washing, dressing.

 Period 2017 – 2021Team Kris de Decker & Melle Smets